appcove/FileStruct/README.md

 FileStruct is not designed to store MetaData.
 It is designed to store file content.
 There may be several "files" which refer to the same content.  `empty.log`, `empty.txt`, and `empty.ini` may all refer to the empty file `Data/da/39/da39a3ee5e6b4b0d3255bfef95601890afd80709`.
 However, this file will be retained as long as any aspect of the application still uses it.

 ### Automatic De-Duplication
 Because file content is stored in files with the hash of the content, automatic file-level de-duplication occurs.
 When a file is pushed to FileStruct that already exists, there is no need to write it again.

 This carries the distinct benifit of being able to use the same FileStruct database across multiple projects if desired, because the content of file `Data/da/39/da39a3ee5e6b4b0d3255bfef95601890afd80709` is always the same, regardless of the application that placed it there.

+_**Note:** In the event that multiple instances or applications use the same database, the garbage collection routine MUST take all references to a given hash into account, across all applications that use the database.
+Otherwise, it would be easy to delete data that should be retained._

 ## Database Design